microsoft/fast/packages/web-components/fast-foundation/src/progress/README.md

 title: fast-progress
 sidebar_label: progress
 custom_edit_url: https://github.com/microsoft/fast/edit/master/packages/web-components/fast-foundation/src/progress/README.md
-description: fast-progress is a web component used to display the length of time a process will take or to visualize percentage value.
+description: fast-progress is used to display the length of time a process will take or to visualize percentage value or to represent an unspecified wait time.
 ---

 *Progress* and *progress ring* are used to display the length of time a process will take or to visualize percentage value (referred to as a **determinate** state) and to represent an unspecified wait time (referred to as an **indeterminate** state). *Progress* components are typically visually represented by a circular or linear animation.
 When the `value` attribute is passed the state is **determinate**, otherwise it is **indeterminate**.